wuxiaoxi-xx/wuxiaoxi-xx.github.io/_pages/about.md

 Hi!
 I am a PhD student in Chinese Studies at the University of Zurich.

-My research interests lie in political institutions, state–society relations, developmental politics and Chinese politics.
+My research interests lie in political economy, political institutions and state–society relations.

 My doctoral research investigates corporate governance and labor control within authoritarian capitalism, with a particular focus on the role of embedded Party organizations in China’s technology sector.
 Methodologically, I combine qualitative and computational approaches, drawing on diverse sources including Party regulations, legal documents, official texts, and employee-generated materials, complemented by fieldwork.